thacherT1D/webdevstuff/Javascript_and_the_Browser/Web_Forms.desc.md

 <hr>
 ## The `<select>` tag

 You can create select boxes that allow the user to choose from a set of options.
-You have the ability to allow users to select multiple options by using the `multiple` attribute.

 ```html
 <!-- The second option will be initially selected. -->

 <select name="vh1_show">
   <option value="basketball_wives_la">Basketball Wives LA</option>
   <option value="get_rich_or_die_tryin" selected>Get Rich or Die Tryin'</option>
   <option value="black_ink_crew">Black Ink Crew</option>
 </select>
 ```

-Multiple choice select boxes.
+You also have the ability to allow users to select multiple options by using the `multiple` attribute.

 ```html
 <!-- The second and third option will be initially selected. -->

 <select name="vh1_show" multiple>
   <option value="the_jamie_foxx_show">The Jamie Foxx Show</option>
   <option value="fresh_prince_of_bel_air" selected>Fresh Prince of Bel-Air</option>